How Does Overparameterization Affect Machine Unlearning of Deep Neural Networks?: Introduction

 For additional insights into the unlearning success on overparameterized models, we analyze the unlearning effect on the classification decision regions.
-We show that \textbf{overparameterization enables unlearning to modify the model functionality more delicately, by changing the decision regions locally around the unlearned examples without much change elsewhere.} This provides a new insight on the inner-workings of unlearning methods, which is not observable by the error-based analysis.
+We show that \textbf{overparameterization enables unlearning to modify the model functionality more delicately, by changing the decision regions locally around the unlearned examples without much change elsewhere.} This provides new insights into the inner-workings of unlearning methods, which are not observable by the applicative-performance analysis.